Sazali Salleh

 Sazali Salleh is a former Singapore international football player who plays for Tanjong Pagar United in the S.League.

 Club career

-A true journeyman, Sazali has played for 7 clubs in the S-League, namely Home United, Geylang United, Tanjong Pagar United, Balestier Khalsa, Sengkang Punggol, Woodlands Wellington and Tampines Rovers.
+Sazali has played for seven clubs in the S-League, namely Home United, Geylang United, Tanjong Pagar United, Balestier Khalsa, Sengkang Punggol, Woodlands Wellington, and Tampines Rovers.

+In 2012, Sazali joined Tampines Rovers.

 International career

-Sazali has a total of 3 caps for the National Team.
+Sazali has a total of three caps for the National Team.